-Nevada Career Education, Inc., opened Houston Career Institute in Houston, TX, in late 2023, with classes starting in 2024.
-Consequently, the school was not operational during the 2020-2022 crime statistics reporting years covered by this 2023 Annual Safety and Security Report.
-HCI will begin reporting crime statistics in 2024.
+Nevada Career Education, Inc., opened Houston Career Institute in Houston, TX, in late 2023, with classes starting in January 2024.
+Consequently, the school was not operational during 2021 and 2022, two of the three crime statistics reporting years typically covered by the 2024 Annual Safety and Security Report.
+HCI will not have three full years of crime statistics to report until the school's 2026 Annual Safety and Security Report.